sabinem/application-challenges/README.md

 - It is assumed you have **Python 2.7** installed on your machine

 ## Install
-- Unzip the directory and then go into the directory:
+- Unzip the directory and then go into the directory

 ## Get Api Key